Are you writing your SEO copy based on the latest information?

 Are you sure?

 I originally wrote this SEO copywriting checklist in 2012.
 My, how things have changed.
-Today, there’s a new Google algorithm in town (Hummingbird,) and new rules around content optimization.
+Today, Google stresses quality content even more than before, conversational copy is key, and there are new SEO writing “rules.”
 I’ve updated the list to reflect these changes and provide additional information.
-I’ve also included two additional tips.

 Whether you’re an in-house SEO content writer, a DIY business owner or a freelance SEO copywriter, this 27-point checklist will help you write engaging, Google-happy content.
 Every time.